erenada/TYPHON/README.md

 ## Overview

-TYPHON is a comprehensive pipeline for chimeric RNA detection from long-read sequencing data (Nanopore/PacBio).
-It integrates three complementary fusion detection tools (LongGF, Genion, JaffaL) with a five-phase exon repair protocol for molecular-level sequence validation.
+TYPHON is a pipeline for chimeric RNA detection from long-read sequencing data (Nanopore/PacBio).
+It integrates three fusion detection tools (LongGF, Genion, JaffaL) with a five-phase exon repair protocol for sequence-based validation.

 **Key Features:**
 - **Multi-tool integration** - Combines three fusion detection algorithms
 - **Long-read optimized** - Designed for Nanopore and PacBio technologies
-- **Molecular validation** - Reconstructs complete chimeric sequences with precise breakpoints
+- **Sequence-based validation** - Reconstructs chimeric sequences with breakpoint coordinates
-- **High-confidence results** - Cross-validation and BLAST-based filtering
+- **Filtering** - Cross-validation and BLAST-based filtering

 ## About the Name